 Dwelling unit means a room or a suite of rooms operated as a residence for family, containing cooking, sleeping and sanitary facilities.
+For the purpose of this bylaw, a recreational vehicle is not a dwelling unit.

 Easement means a right held by one party in land owned by another, typically for access or to accommodate a public utility.